ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 permanently hired players.

-'f is important to note that, during the course of a 'Wie season, the number of players a team can ^rn^\*y fall below 11 due to injury and death.
+'f is important to note that, during the course of a 'Wie season, the number of players a team can rn\*y fall below 11 due to injury and death.
 This is.
 Permitted (jf not ideal!) and is covered in more e fhe Take on Journeymen section on page
 25.

 \

 **PLAYER POSITIONS**